 Change style settings

 You can change the default style settings for each widget in Experience Builder to customize properties such as size, position, animation, background, border, and box shadow.
-The Style tab options in the widget configuration panel vary depending on the constraints imposed by the page type you add the widget to or its parent container (such as a row or column) that automatically controls size and position.
+The Style tab options in the widget configuration panel vary depending on the constraints imposed by the page type you add the widget to, or its parent container (such as a row, column, or grid), which automatically control size and position.

 Other style settings common to most widgets include the following: